Young people show up in droves to defend Poland's courts

 Rather than chanting along, the group stood there talking and exchanging jokes - as you do on a weekend night.

-The girls had begun demonstrating against PiS already last year, during the black protests - when thousands of black-clad women striped for a day, effectively scaring PiS into abandoning a bill that would sharpen Poland's already harsh abortion laws.
+The girls had begun demonstrating against PiS already last year, during the black protests - when thousands of black-clad women went on strike for a day, effectively scaring PiS into abandoning a bill that would sharpen Poland's already harsh abortion laws.

 Dominik, in his late twenties, said he joined them only recently; as he feared it could cost him his career if someone from the law firm where he works saw him demonstrating.